Myoldmopar/cv/index.md

 ## My Average Work Day

 This does not represent any one day in particular, as my work life is very dynamic from day to day and quarter to quarter.
-But it could be a good average representation :)
+But consider it a decent representation of my average day :)

 **08:00** – Check up on the EnergyPlus repo
 > Assess open issues and pull requests, triage requests, prioritize daily activities.